 600-1,000 annual cooling hours.
 Higher SEER2 takes too long to pay back.
 Minimum or one step up is optimal.

-Heat pumps qualify for a higher $2,000 credit.
-See heat pump vs central air tax credit comparison →
+Heat pumps still earn their premium by replacing your furnace.
+See the heat pump vs central air comparison →

 Frequently Asked Questions